nstarke/bootfuzz/README.md

 You can also use the provided `boot.img` in this repository as a precompiled mbr for fuzzing.

 ## Bugs
-If you find bugs using this fuzzer I would appreciate a shout out of a link back to this project.
+If you find bugs using this fuzzer I would appreciate a shout out or a link back to this project.

 I have seen repeatable crashes in QEMU and VirtualBox already, but I do not have the time or interest in triaging them.
 I'm more interested in getting it running on physical hardware.